-A School is deemed to have a structural deficit if it is unable to produce suitable and robust financial plans for future years, which clearly demonstrate the ability to repay such a deficit in the stated time.
+A School is deemed to have a structural deficit if it is unable to produce suitable and robust financial plans for future years, which clearly demonstrate the ability to repay the full cumulative deficit balance in the three year time period.
+Individual arrangements will be made with each school with a structural deficit however, the Authority will expect all schools with a structural deficit to have a recovery plan to achieve in year financial balance within a three year period or earlier with a view to begin to repay the cumulative deficit by year 4.